rabbitmq/rabbitmq-website/docs/networking.md

 ## How to Temporarily Stop New Client Connections {#listener-suspension}

-Starting with RabbitMQ `3.8.8`, client connection listeners can be *suspended* to prevent new client connections from being accepted.
+Client connection listeners can be *suspended* to prevent new client connections from being accepted.
 Existing connections will not be affected in any way.

 This can be useful during node operations and is one of the steps performed